Who were they?

 6 1812 Napoleon attacks Russia.
 Britain and Russia make peace.
 Britain withdraws help to Iran.
 Russia defeats Iran in Caucasus.

 7 1813 Russia and Iran make peace.
-Treaty of Gulistan: Iran loses Azerbaijan and Georgia (though borders not delineated).
+Treaty of Golestan: Iran loses Azerbaijan and Georgia (though borders not delineated).
 Iranian fleet banned from Caspian: only Russian warships allowed.
 Russia to approve heir to throne.
 Angry reactions in Iran encouraged by religious leaders (mullahs).
+The humiliation implied by the treaties with Britain and Russia, allowing foreign interference, was not forgotten by Iranian nationalists.

 8 1815 After defeat of Napoleon, Britain renews 1809 treaty with Iran.
 Britain to help and arm Iran in a war, provided that it is defensive.